Ground state degeneracy of non-Abelian topological phases from coupled wires: Diagrammatics for operator algebra in the Ising CFT

 The discussion surrounding Eqs.\ \eqref{eq2Dcase: psi sigma algebra} in the main text concerns how to infer the exchange algebra of two chiral primary operators in the Ising CFT from their operator product expansion.
 This exchange algebra is simple to determine in cases where the two primary operators have a unique fusion product, as in the case of the $\sigma$ and $\psi$ operators in Eqs.\ \eqref{eq2Dcase: psi sigma algebra}.
 However, when the two primary operators \textit{do not} have a unique fusion product, as occurs in the case of two $\sigma$ operators [see the OPEs in Eqs.\ \eqref{eq2Dcase: sigma sigma OPE}], the exchange algebra depends on the fusion channel in which the product of the pair of operators is evaluated [see the exchange algebra in Eqs.\ \eqref{eq2Dcase: sigma sigma algebra}].
 This poses a challenge for calculations.
 It is necessary to keep track of both fusion and braiding in a way that respects consistency conditions between the two.
 This challenge is the essence of the difference between Abelian and non-Abelian excitations in quantum field theory.

-To this end, it is expedient to make use of the diagrammatic calculus developed in, e.g., Refs.~\cite{Friedan87,Vafa88,Verlinde88,Moore1989} to represent chiral algebras associated with rational conformal field theories (RCFTs).
-In this Appendix, we review aspects of this calculus, as they relate to the wire constructions of two- and three-dimensional non-Abelian topological phases discussed in this work.
+To this end, it is expedient to make use of the diagrammatic calculus developed in, e.g., Refs.~\onlinecite{Friedan87,Vafa88,Verlinde88,Moore89a} to represent chiral algebras associated with rational conformal field theories (RCFTs).
+In this Appendix, we review aspects of this calculus, as they relate to the wire constructions of non-Abelian topological phases discussed in this work.
 For simplicity, we focus on the example of the Ising CFT, although generalizations to other RCFTs are straightforward.

 We first define the data necessary to compute the exchange algebra of chiral primary fields in a general RCFT.
 These are the fusion rules, the $R$-symbols, and the $F$-symbols.
-The fusion rules of the $\mathbbm Z^{\,}_{k}$ RCFTs were given in Eq.\ \eqref{appeq: Z_{k} fusion rules}, and for the special case of the Ising ($\mathbb Z^{\,}_{2}$) RCFT in Eqs.\ \eqref{appeq: Z_{2} fusion rules}.
+The nontrivial fusion rules of the Ising ($\mathbb Z^{\,}_{2}$) RCFT are

 In general, for chiral primary fields $a$, $b$, and $c$, the fusion rules take the form